Lana-Software/.github/profile/README.md

 We are the best team of independent developers, creating applications that enhance the lives of our users (or at least that's what we like to think).

 devteam:
-- [Duvan Espinal Arboleda](https://github.com/DuvanArwenLazar), the fucking leader (He doesn't do shit)
+- [Duvan Espinal Arboleda](https://github.com/DuvanArwenLazar), the fucking leader (He doesn't do shit).
-- [Juan Pablo Morales](https://github.com/Kolozuz), professional translator (milf tester)
+- [Juan Pablo Morales](https://github.com/Kolozuz), professional translator (milf tester).
-- [John Steban Lopez](https://github.com/JohnGolgota), He is never there when we need him
+- [John Steban Lopez](https://github.com/JohnGolgota), He is never there when we need him.

 ## Join us